 Electrical appliances: The use of private electrical appliances in student rooms such as cooking appliances, vaporizers/humidifiers, refrigerators, fans, televisions, movie projectors, etc., is not allowed.
-If students have a doubt on whether an appliance is allowed at the school or not, they should talk to the Pastoral Coordinators and Estate & Facilities Manager before buying or bringing it to the school.
+If students have a doubt on whether an appliance is allowed at the school or not, they should talk to the Pastoral Coordinator and Estate & Maintenance Manager before buying or bringing it to the school.
+To ensure the safety of all students and staff, all personal electrical appliances brought to the school, such as phone chargers, laptops, and other permitted electronic devices, will undergo Portable Appliance Testing (PAT) at the beginning of the school year.
+This testing helps to identify any potential electrical faults and prevents hazards.